Visiting the Library

 The restrooms in the library are not accessible.
 The nearest accessible toilet is located in the immediate vicinity in the entrance to the State Gallery and the State Rooms in the New Residence.

-Here you will receive all the materials you have ordered for borrowing.
+Here you will also receive all the materials you have ordered for borrowing.
 The reference desk can issue library cards, assist you in your research, and advise you individually on any questions regarding the use of the library.

 In the Sternengewölbe and in the Scagliolasaal we regularly show exhibitions.
 The exhibition rooms are accessible.